Top Best Mergers and Acquisitions (M&A) Books

 Review: This comprehensive M&A book is 1100 pages long.
 So you can understand how comprehensive it must be!
 It provides a lot of information about a deal.
-For example, this book talks about how to find a deal, how to do the valuation of the deal, how to finance the deal, how you would go out and do the due diligence and how to go about merger integration.
+For example, this book talks about how to find a deal, how to do the deal’s valuation, how to finance the deal, how you would go out and do the due diligence, and how to go about merger integration.
 This book is not recommended for you if you are looking for just an overview.
-This is not the book to start with M&A, if you are new to it.
-Because this book not only talks about the mergers and acquisitions in detail; it also talks about the legal considerations in mergers and acquisitions deals.
+This is not the book to start with M&A if you are new to it because it not only talks about mergers and acquisitions in detail but also about the legal considerations in mergers and acquisitions deals.

 Best takeaways from this Best Mergers and Acquisition book